Our structure and governance

 The Leadership Executive meets regularly, usually fortnightly, and has responsibility for the overall performance of the Prevention Centre.
 In addition, it is responsible for the stewardship of the funding, providing technical expertise, integrating the project work and providing clarity around the Centre objectives and deliverables.

 The Prevention Centre Director, Professor Andrew Wilson and the Deputy Director have overall responsibility for strategic leadership, accountability for Centre performance and ensuring the program of research meets the needs of, and is valued by, funding partners and other stakeholders.

 A team based at the Sax Institute is responsible for ensuring Prevention Centre activities meet the highest ethical, scientific, regulatory and professional standards.
-This team, which includes the Deputy Director, Program Manager and communications team, ensures that projects are implemented, monitors and reports on Centre progress, provides capacity-building strategies, and supports the internal and external communications, engagement and learning of the Centre’s work.
+This team ensures that projects are implemented, monitors and reports on Centre progress, provides capacity-building strategies, and supports the internal and external communications, engagement and learning of the Centre’s work.